YigitElma/YigitElma.github.io/_pages/about.md

 Since you are here...
 ------
-I assume you are one of my friends who I forced to check this website, if so thank you :smile:
+- **a)** I assume you are one of my friends who I forced to check this website, if so thank you :smile:

-Maybe you found it while stalking me, then no problem :stuck_out_tongue_winking_eye:
+- **b)** Maybe you found it while stalking me, then no problem :stuck_out_tongue_winking_eye:

-Or, fortunately, you are one of the professors I wish to pursue Ph.D./Master with.
+- **c)** Or, fortunately, you are one of the professors I wish to pursue Ph.D./Master with.
 I am honored to be able to get your attention.
 Hope this website can give you a better understanding of me :relaxed:

 Anyway, let's get to the point!
 ------